poleNgrek/Hooks/README.md

 const [enteredAmount, setEnteredAmount] = useState('');
 ```

-Once we have created the states then we will set accordingly our input element values and the onChange properties.
+Once we have created the states we set accordingly our input element values and the onChange properties.

 ```javascript
  <input